the-real-protagonist/events/README.md

 # Event Cards

-A visually engaging event card layout built using HTML and CSS.
-It showcases multiple events in a responsive, animated card-based UI, with hover effects revealing event details and a registration button.
+This project displays a series of stylized event cards with images, interactive hover effects, and animated elements.
+Each card reveals event details such as title, date, venue, and a registration button on hover.
+A fixed vertical heading adds a creative flair, while a blurred overlay enhances readability against the background.
+The layout uses modern CSS Grid for responsiveness and clean structure.

 # Features